shah-zeb-naveed/data-structures-and-algorithms/README.md

   - If the result is needed from inside out (two pointers), and its easier to code from outwards to inwards just do it and calculate result in reverse order.
   - If array is sorted or made sorted, two pointers might be helpful
   - While doing two-pointers, try to control the loop with the fast-moving or the more progressive pointer and try to restrict with a single outer while loop instead of having an internal loop as well.
 This will result in a simpler implementation.
 Opposite can be true sometimes as well.
+  - Don't try to be very clever when choosing start and end points of loop pointers.
+Sometimes, n^3 solutions can be done via n^2 if viewed at a different angle.
+  - e.g. two-pointer approach could be where we do some redundant work but still better than bruteforce.
+Doesn't always have to be expand and contract.

 # Queue
 - queue.Queue: queue.get(), .put(), .empty()